top of page

 "In art there is only one thing that counts; the thing you can't explain." - Georges Braque

-Welcome to Art In The Masses, a literary journal consisting of various articles, poetry, and prose, either revolving around or composed of art; that which is known as the highest form of hope.
+Welcome to Art In The Masses, a literary journal consisting of various articles, philosophies, and prose, either revolving around or composed of art:

 IMG_7655_edited.jpg